-- Moisten the rim.
-Whether you’re using citrus or a sponge dipped in liqueur, rub it along the glass at a slow steady pace to make it even.
+1. Moisten the rim.
+Whether you’re using a citrus wedge or a sponge dipped in liqueur, rub it along the glass at a slow steady pace to make it even.
 If any pulp or seeds get on the rim, remove them.
 If you’re using simple syrup on a saucer, just dip the glass once without twisting to get proper coverage.
 If you’re using the rimmer dish, just squish the glass down into the sponge.

-- Dip the glass in the salt/sugar/powdered whatever.
+2. Dip the glass in the salt/sugar/powdered whatever.
 Turn it upside down and dip it in the powder firmly, as if the glass rim has ink on it and you’re trying to stamp a perfect circle in your sugar or salt.

 Here’s where it gets fun.
 You are not limited to salt and sugar for rimming!
 You can rim glasses with anything powdered.
 The possibilities are pretty much endless.
 Your only inhibition is making sure the flavoring of the rim goes well with the flavor of the cocktail.
 Here are some suggestions: